Duke-Translational-Bioinformatics/duke-data-service/Docker.README.md

 When a docker container stops for any reason, docker keeps it around in its system.
 There are ways you can start and attach to a stopped container, but in many cases this is not useful.
 You should remove containers on a regular basis.
+Note, because we do not persist the data in our postgres databases to the host file system, all of your databases are removed when you remove their stopped containers.
+When you start up the machines from scratch, you will need to run rake db:migrate, etc. to get the database ready.
 You can list all running containers using the following command:
 ```
 docker ps
 ```